EMUFest/emufest.github.io/2016-call/index.md

 Conservatorio S. Cecilia of Rome presents the 8th edition of EMUFest
 (International Electroacoustic Music Festival)

-**The festival will take place from the 21st to the 26th of September 2015.**
+**The festival will take place from the 20st to the 27th of October 2016.**

-Works will have to fall within one of the following three categories or combinations:
+Works will have to fall within one of the following two categories:

  1. **Acousmatic works**:
     compositions for recorded-only sounds (synthesised or/and concrete), from one to eight channels.